oracle-livelabs/oml/oml4py-adb/provision-adb-oml/provision-adb-oml.md

-# Provision an Autonomous Database in Oracle Cloud
+# Provision an Autonomous Database with OML Users

 ## Introduction

-This lab walks you through the steps to provision an Autonomous Database in your Oracle Cloud account, whether it is a Free Tier one or a Paid one.
+This lab walks you through the steps to provision an Oracle Autonomous Database in your Oracle Cloud account.
 You will also create an OML-enabled user and sign into Oracle Machine Learning user interface.

 Estimated Time: 20 minutes